DevExpress-Examples/XAF_Security_E4908/EFCore/WinForms/Readme.md

 ***

 ## Step 1.
-Create a Database and Populate It with Data
+Create a Database and Populate It with User, Role, Permission and Other Data

-**1.** Build the 'EFCoreNonXAFWinFormsSecurityExample.NetCore' solution.
+**1.** Build the *EFCoreNonXAFWinFormsSecurityExample.NetCore* solution.

 **2.** Open the [EFCore/DatabaseUpdater/App.config](https://github.com/DevExpress-Examples/XAF_how-to-use-the-integrated-mode-of-the-security-system-in-non-xaf-applications-e4908/tree/20.1/EFCore/DatabaseUpdater/App.config) file and modify it so that it refers to your database server: